fut-infrastructure/implementation-guide/pages/_includes/ehealth-organization-intro.md

 * CVR number: "urn:oid:2.16.840.1.113883.2.24.1.1"

 Organizations created manually are not allowed to have identifiers of types SOR-ID or KOMBIT STS-ORG-ID.

+### Source
+The origin of an Organization is maintained in the extension `organization-source` which currently has the following concepts:
+* `SOR` for an organisation imported from SOR
+* `STS-ORG` for an organisation imported from STS-ORG
+* `manual` for a manually created organisation

 ### Import and merge
 SOR supplies a list of updates each night.
 These updates will be merged into the existing organisation resources in the database.